-Frazer Rice has been a leading private wealth manager for more than ten years and currently works as a Managing Director at one of the nation’s top financial institutions.
-In March of 2013, Private Asset Management named Frazer as one of the “Rising Stars in Wealth Management and Family Office Services.”
+Frazer was a leading private wealth manager for more than fifteen years at one of the nation’s top financial institutions.
+In March of 2013, Private Asset Management named Frazer as one of the Rising Stars in Wealth Management and Family Office Services.

 Based out of the bank’s New York City office, Frazer served over 70 individuals, families and charities by protecting (and growing) newly-earned and generational wealth, overseeing estates, planning for the financial futures of children and grandchildren, creating new philanthropic ventures, and resolving a wide range of personal finance matters.
 He was responsible for more than $11 billion in client assets under management and administration.
 Frazer has authored articles and been quoted in publications including The New York Times, the London Daily Telegraph, Kiplinger’s and the Journal News and also appears as a guest commentator on various cable TV business networks.

 As Frazer’s focus on media and writing has increased, he has numerous intellectual properties in development.
 He is the co-author of four issue graphic novel entitled STAY ALIVE.
 He “died” in the first scene of the horror movie, The Devil’s Restaurant and is a supporter of various programs on Chilling Tales for Dark Nights.